SomeWeekendReading/someweekendreading.github.io/_posts/2020-08-07-whats-that-stupid-avatar.md

 >for they are already enduring it.
 > -- Eugene Gendlin

-The world is complicated; rather than pretending we can ignore it, we should engage it.
+The world is complicated; rather than pretending we can ignore the complexity, we should engage it.